What Are Marionette Lines and How Can Fillers Help?

 How often do I need to repeat marionette line filler?

-Most patients return for maintenance treatments every 9 to 12 months to maintain their results.
+Most patients return for maintenance treatments every 9 to 12 months for hyaluronic acid fillers, or every 12 to 15 months for calcium hydroxylapatite fillers.
 Some patients prefer to schedule touch-ups before the filler fully dissolves to maintain consistent results.

-Medical Disclaimer: This blog is for informational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
-Always consult with a qualified provider about your specific situation.
-Individual results may vary.
+Disclaimer: This information is provided for educational purposes and is not a substitute for professional medical advice, diagnosis, or treatment.
+Individual results vary.
+Please schedule a consultation with our team to discuss your treatment plan.